Strange Tales and Modern Legends

 This story summary needs some work, but I’ll keep editing it as I write.

-In terms of “Save the Cat” story structure, this initial chapter provides the opening image: A young woman sitting at a campfire next to a boar demon in the darkness of a huge forest.
+In terms of “Save the Cat” story structure, this initial chapter provides the opening image: A young woman leading a demonic boar through the darkness of a mountain forest.

-This chapter sets the Gothic tone of the story – a brave but somewhat naive young woman not-quite lost in a dark and sinister place – as well as the central set of mysteries.
+The opening chapter sets the gothic tone of the story by introducing a brave but somewhat naive young woman not-quite lost in a dark and sinister place.
+It also presents what I hope is an intriguing mystery.
 What is the demon, and where did it come from?
-What is the medallion, and what relation does it have to the magic that created the demon?
-Where did the hero come from, and where did he go?
 Why is Agnes’s kingdom in decline, and why is she alone in the forest with a demon?

 To establish Agnes’s character as the protagonist, she has literally “saved the cat” here, except the “cat” in this case is a giant horrible boar demon.
 I assume the “hero saves the princess from the evil demon” narrative pattern will be familiar to most readers, who will hopefully be intrigued by the element of Agnes’s character that leads her to capture the demon instead of killing it.
-She perceives her need of the demon’s magic to be worth the risk, but she’s also intellectually curious and looking for trouble.
-Essentially, she is the sort of person who willingly gets herself caught up in forbidden magic.
+She perceives her need of the demon’s magic to be worth the risk, but she’s also curious and looking for trouble, even if she can’t yet admit that to herself.

 Eight Quick Editing Hacks